agodwinp/R-snippets/README.md

 - This code is a template for an if, else statement with an embedded for loop, to iterate over an object.
 - This is useful for feature engineering, data transformation, creating functions and so on...

+#### multiple_time_series_plot.R
+- This code plots three time series on a single plot.
+- It also includes some nice aesthetic additions, labelling and custom colouring of the time series.

 ## Usage